2 Introduction to R

 When we created our project, RStudio added the name of our folder here, which kinda sucks because that is not what the title is for.
 It should describe a title for your project like the top of a Microsoft Word or Google Docs document.

-1. Edit the text inside the quotes to be more like a title you would find in a Word or Google Doc document, like this, but your your name:
+1. Edit the text inside the quotes to be more like a title you would find in a Word or Google Doc document, like below, but with your name:

 ---